 The lock band of K-band exciters does not normally need adjusting.
-Instead you select a sub-band that the reciter will operate on.
-These exciters have two VCOs and the one you select determines the sub-band.
+Instead you select a sub-band.
+These exciters have two VCOs and the one you select determines the sub-band that is displayed on CSS monitoring screens and that has its lock range determined in diagnostic tests.
+However, exciters can always operate on frequencies in either sub-band.